traopia/FashionDB/README.md

 Procedure:<br/>
 1. Scraping data<br/>
-Scraped Vogue for a list of fashion houses whose collections are available, and scraped collections' informations and URLs of images of fashion collections. <br/>
+Scraped Vogue for a list of fashion houses whose collections are available, and scraped collections' informations and URLs of images of fashion collections.
+Keep only fashion houses with at least 10 collections.<br/>
 ``` scrapers/scrape_fashion_shows_vogue.py ``` --> data/vogue_data.parquet <br/>
 Scraped FMD for information (textual and structured) about designers and fashion houses. <br/>
 ``` scrapers/scrape_names_fmd.py var "designers"``` --> <br/>